michaelonubogu/ruddler/README.md

 ruddler
 =======

-Recruiter + Developer Social Connection Application
+Recruiter + Developer Social Connection Application.
+Will be known later as "linkedHub"